JDsProjects/Da-Discord-Bot/README.md

-# Da-Discord-Bot
+# Retro Bot

-WIP Da Discord Bot, a side bot from JDBot, and other bots.
+WIP Retro Bot, a side bot from JDBot, and other bots.
+A Bot designed for gaming